erickogi/kyoskApp/README.md

-# kysokApp
+# kyosk App
-Kysok Interview test project
+kyosk Interview test project

 The project tests creation of a HTTP service that handles crud operations for configs.
 This operations have to satisfy certain requirments